Housing Benefit

 Council tenants' housing benefit is awarded as a rebate, reducing the level of rent payable by the tenant.
 Private tenants' benefit is normally paid to the tenant, who has the right to decide to whom payments are made, but in other cases it is paid to the landlord.

 Local authorities reclaim the housing benefit that they have paid from the Department for Work and Pensions (DWP) by means of submitting heavily audited subsidy claims.
 Three subsidy claims must be completed each year: an initial estimate, a mid year estimate and a final claim.
 The final claim must be submitted to the DWP by 30 April.
 The final audited claim must be submitted by 30 November.

 The Department for Work and Pensions pays local councils an administration grant based on the numbers of new claims and overall case-load; as well as various other cost factor adjustments to take into account the relative staff and accommodation costs.
 The level of Administration Grant awarded is announced annually by the Department for Work and Pensions.
 Some elements of the subsidy claim are subject to penalty, to encourage local authorities to control that element of expenditure.
 This includes high rents for care and support homes and the raising of overpayments.
 Overpayments of benefit are not fully funded in order to ensure that the local authority takes recovery action where appropriate.

 From April 2017 people between the ages of 18 and 21 will not ordinarily be entitled to housing benefit.
 There are fears this will increase homelessness.

+The Government made changes in 2022 to the way benefits are paid.
+Housing benefit for private and social tenants is no longer being dealt with by councils but is part of Universal Credit.

 History

-Housing benefit was transferred from the Department of Health and Social Security to local authorities in 1982.
-This was to coincide with increasing deregulation of the private sector rental market as it was felt at the time that local authorities would have a better understanding of local rental market conditions than the DSS.
+Housing benefit was transferred from the Department of Health and Social Security (DHSS) to local authorities in 1982.
+This was to coincide with increasing deregulation of the private sector rental market as it was felt at the time that local authorities would have a better understanding of local rental market conditions than the DHSS.
 Its full transfer took place in 1989 as part of a major reform of social security legislation which also saw the introduction of Income Support.